 The answer lies in how a flexible office empowers your workforce by making it easy for teams and individuals to work in whatever space is best suited to their current projects or day-to-day schedule.
 With today’s technology, it is increasingly cost-effective to deploy real-time booking tools enabling workers to reserve desks, meeting rooms, or other shared resources from any device.

 Versatile cloud-based scheduling tools are ideal from the employee perspective, because this enables them to reserve space from anywhere—using a web browser on a home computer, from a smartphone application while on the go, or using integrated on-site technology.

-Giving employees the power to select their own workspaces also provides valuable feedback that can help your organisation optimise its real estate investments.
+Giving employees the power to select their own workspaces also provides valuable feedback that can help your organization optimize its real estate investments.
 Workspace management software with comprehensive reporting tools enables companies to drill down into the patterns and trends in office bookings to determine how and where employees prefer to work.

-Ideally, schedule information can be validated or examined by comparing bookings against actual workspace utilisation data from on-site occupancy sensors.
-This provides the most accurate, comprehensive view of how people and space function together within your organisation.
+Ideally, schedule information can be validated or examined by comparing bookings against actual workspace utilization data from on-site occupancy sensors.
+This provides the most accurate, comprehensive view of how people and space function together within your organization.